Instructor: | Prof. Steven R. Cranmer (email, web page) |

 Life in the Universe.

-- Also: prep session for the Final Exam.
+- Prep session for the Final Exam.
 Refer to the STUDY GUIDE.

 [December 6-7: End of Term Reading Days.
 December 8-12: Final Exam Week.]